guettli/wol/README.md

 # Thomas WOL: Working out Loud

 You want to get news and updates?
-Then follow me via Twitter [@guettli](https://twitter.com/guettli)
+Then follow me on Twitter [@guettli](https://twitter.com/guettli)

 # 2021